-These days – being adults as opposed to adolescents – Ian and I don’t spend our off time in each other’s pockets!
+These days – being adults, as opposed to adolescents – Ian and I don’t spend our off time in each other’s pockets!
 Everybody has wives and children and stuff.
 So, on our own, we compile stuff, then, when we feel it’s right, get together and go through it.
-He writes and… basically primarily The Cult has always been him singing to my music and together, we listen to the riffs and categorize songs.
-Then we start putting them together, and he has taken a very active role the last two albums, listening closely for riffs that really speak to him and suggest what type of lyric to go for.
+The Cult has always been primarily him singing to my music, and together we listen to the riffs and categorize songs.
+He has taken a very active role the last two albums, listening closely for riffs that really speak to him and suggest what type of lyric to go for.
 It’s nothing too mystical.

 This time, we decided to record “capsules” prior to doing a full album.
 Ian was adamant about that, and we released some about a year and a half ago – songs from the writing sessions for Choice of Weapons.

 And you worked with two producers, right?

 We did the capsules with Chris Goss, then did some gigs, then got back to writing more stuff, this time with Chris.
 We got most of the way through the project, and then just ran out of steam.
 We needed to bring in a new coach, as it were, to finish.
 We didn’t have the luxury of sitting around, so we brought Bob Rock in to close the album.

 Which guitars and amps do we hear on it?